Branná: History

 Branná (that time known under the name Goldenstein/Kolštejn) was founded around 1282 as a settlement on an old trade route to Silesia.
 The first written mention of the Kolštejn Castle is from 1325.
 The castle was probably built in 1308–1310.

 After the Battle of White Mountain, Kolštejn was confiscated from its owners and acquired by the House of Liechtenstein.
 During their rule, the town and the castle lost their importance.
 In 1918, the municipality acquired the castle.

-From 1938 to 1945, Branná was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+From 1938 to 1945, Kolštejn was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+In 1949, the name of the municipality was changed to Branná.

+Demographics

+Transport

+Branná is located on the railway line Zábřeh–Jeseník.

 Sights

 The complex of the Kolštejn Castle and Kolštejn Chateau is the main landmark.
 The castle complex gained its today's appearance in the 15th century, when extensive fortifications were built, and in the early 17th century, when Renaissance chateau buildings and the entrance tower were built.
 Today the castle complex is in private ownership.
 The Gothic castle is a ruin open to the public, and the chateau serves as a hotel with restaurant.

+A valuable monument is the Advocatus seat.
+It is a Renaissance building, dating from the turn of the 16th and 17th centuries.
+Today it is unused.

-The Advocatus seat is a historic monument from the late 16th century.
-The Church of Saint Michael the Archangel comes from 1612–1614.
+The Church of Saint Michael the Archangel was built in the late Renaissance style in 1612–1614.
+Next to the church are a Neoclassical rectory from 1784 and Baroque statues.